 |Affinity Bloc:||South Asian Peoples|

 In time, with the introduction of septic latrines, the practice of carrying buckets of excrement on their heads is gone, but they still work to clear blockages in sewers where they are half submerged in filth.
-The stigma remains as they are still identified with the work they perform and considered untouchable and treated as such.
+The stigma remains as they are still identified with the work they perform.
 Even Dalit castes classed as "backward" such as the Dhobi washer men are socially higher.
 The Bhangis are rightfully described as "outcasts even among outcasts."
 They have always been marginalized and treated as outcasts socially, economically and culturally.
 Sweepers are now referred to as sanitary workers.

 The Balmiki people are Hindus, even in Muslim Pakistan.
 Hindus tend to worship the gods they believe will protect and benefit them.
 As the lowest of the low, the Balmikis are not always welcome at Hindu temples.

 Most Bhangis are refused education; teachers and students don’t want them nearby.
 It is very difficult for the Bhangis to find work as they are unwanted.

 Pray for a spiritual hunger that will send the Balmiki people into the loving arms of Jesus.
 Pray for workers to go to them until there is a church planting movement.
 Pray for the Lord to raise up people to help them rise above their low economic standings.